AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 description: Learn what steps that you can take to move from previous versions of the Analytics API to 2.0.
 ---

-# Migrating to the 2.0 APIs
+# Migrating to Analytics 2.0 APIs

 This guide is intended to help users of the 1.3 and 1.4 versions of the Analytics APIs migrate to the newer and more capable 2.0 APIs.
 By migrating to the 2.0 APIs, you can take advantage of the following features: